practical-scientific-computing/practical-scientific-computing.github.io/python/05-functions.md

 # Functions

-[python/media/functions.ipynb](Click Here) to download this tutorial as an iPython Notebook.
+[Click Here](python/media/functions.ipynb) to download this tutorial as an iPython Notebook.

 Functions are constructs that encapsulate a set of instructions to be reused